 The Housing Stakeholders workshop was held in November 2009 in the unincorporated area south of the City of Colusa.
+Workshop attendees included representatives from the County Department of Behavioral Health, County Department of Health and Human Services, County Department of Planning and Building, County Office of Education, Family Action Centers of Colusa County, Colusa First 5, and Pathways for Colusa County as well as several County residents.
 The workshop included a presentation describing the Housing Element Update process, a summary of the statutory requirements for the content of a Housing Element, and emphasized the importance of public participation.
 The workshop was attended by twelve individuals, representing the County Departments of Behavioral Health, Planning and Building, and Office of Education, Colusa First 5, and private citizens.
 Workshop attendees were asked to participate in three activities: